CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [fff](https://github.com/dylanaraps/fff) – A simple file manager written in bash.
-- [FileGator – Powerful Multi-User File Manager](https://github.com/filegator/filegator) – FileGator is a free, open-source, self-hosted web application for managing files and folders.
+- [FileGator – Powerful Multi-User File Manager](https://github.com/filegator/filegator) – A free, open-source, self-hosted web application for managing files and folders.
 - [Files](https://github.com/files-community/Files) – A modern file manager that pushes the boundaries of the platform.
 - [foot](https://codeberg.org/dnkl/foot/) – foot is a very nice terminal emulator if you run Wayland.
 - [Hydrus](https://github.com/hydrusnetwork/hydrus) – A personal booru-style media tagger that can import files and tags from your hard drive and popular websites.
 Content can be shared with other users via user-run servers.